Document Collection, Translation and Notarisation

 What documents do you actually need?

 The exact list depends on the country, the university and the level of study.
-But usually it comes down to the following standard set:
+But it usually comes down to the following standard set:- A secondary school certificate (with a grades appendix) — for Bachelor's admission.

 - A diploma and transcript (the grades insert) — for Master's admission.